 The Nevada Division of Public Health and Behavioral Health is responsible for keeping all Nevada birth records and issuing certificates.
-Nevada has been keeping these records since 1911.
+The state has been keeping NV birth records since 1911.
 They also have some records dating back further than 1911.

 Table of Contents

 When ordering a copy for someone other than yourself you will have to prove your identity and your relationship to that person.

 The state accepts specific types of identification to prove your identity.
 They are as follows:

 - Prison ID.

 - Temporary resident card.

 - Other state or government-issued photo ID.